ruierchen/portfolio/README.md

-# CyberFolio - Tech-Style Portfolio
+# Portfolio

-A futuristic, tech-inspired personal portfolio built with React, TypeScript, and Vite.
+A futuristic personal portfolio built with React, TypeScript, and Vite.

 ## Features